tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

 4.  **Continuous Integration Improvements:**
     - **Faster CI Pipelines:** Optimize CI pipelines for speed.
 Explore caching strategies and parallelization to reduce CI build and test times.
     - **Linters and Formatters in CI:** Ensure linters (ESLint) and formatters (Prettier) are run in the CI pipeline to automatically enforce code style.

-## Onboarding New Developers

-1.  **Detailed Onboarding Guide:**

-    - Create a comprehensive onboarding guide for new developers, covering project setup, development workflow, coding conventions, and best practices.
-This documentation itself is a good start!
-    - Include a "quick start" section in the `documentation.md` for very fast setup.

-2.  **Mentorship Program:**

-    - Consider implementing a mentorship program where experienced developers mentor new team members to help them get up to speed quickly and effectively.

-3.  **"Good First Issues" for New Contributors:**
-    - If the project is open-source or you plan to accept external contributions, label some issues as "good first issues."
-These should be relatively simple tasks that are suitable for new contributors to get started with the project.

-By considering and implementing these suggestions, you can continuously improve the SaaS template project, making it more robust, developer-friendly, and easier to maintain over time.